quuinnn/NixOS-Configs/README.md

 # How to use
 It is recommended to do this on a fresh install of the NixOS 23.11 GNOME Graphical ISO image on physical hardware.
 Also, before flashing it onto a disk or a USB or whatever, verify the SHA-256 graphically with [QuickHashGUI](https://github.com/tedsmith/quickhash) (Github) or use [Popsicle USB Flasher](https://github.com/pop-os/popsicle) (Github) which has a built in feature for that.

-Copy the files from this repos /etc/nixos/ to your the location of your configuration.nix file (usually /etc/nixos/) and edit them as needed
+Copy the files from this repos /etc/nixos/ directory into any folder.
+Edit them according to below and when you're done, copy them to the directory of your configuration.nix file (usually /etc/nixos/) and run `sudo nixos-rebuild switch`.
+Sudo Privledges required for almost all of that.

 To disallow nonfree packages, comment out (or remove it or set it to false) line 97 (nixpkgs.config.allowUnfree = true;).
 With disallowing nonfree packages you'll need to remove steam.nix and nvidia.nix aswell due those software being proprietary.
 Refer to below for that.

+If you do not want Mullvad VPN remove or comment out line 102 and 158

 If you have only 1 NVIDIA GPU and want the proprietary NVIDIA drivers and have no iGPU or just don't want NVIDIA Prime Offload, remove (or comment out) lines 44 to 49 of nvidia.nix **❗❗(UNTESTED CONFIGURATION USE AT YOUR OWN RISK)❗❗**